 Once upon a time, we believed that Resident Evil: Extinction would be the last film in the series.
 We were wrong.
-I mean, obviously – the whole reason for writing these retrospectives is that there’s a fifth film just over the horizon.
-But Resident Evil: Afterlife is the sequel that wasn’t mean to be, and maybe that’s why it feels so… pointless.
+I mean, obviously – the whole reason for writing these retrospectives is that there’s a another Resident Evil film just over the horizon.
+But Resident Evil: Afterlife is the sequel that wasn’t meant to be, and maybe that’s why it feels so… pointless.

 Here’s the story: after Alice liberated her clones at the end of the last film, she turned them into an army, and set off to get her revenge on Umbrella.
 Though by now the entire world has succumbed to the zombie-making T-virus, Umbrella’s top dogs are still alive, living in high tech underground fortresses where they’re still busy doing science.
 So she sets about trying to take them down, focusing her efforts especially on Wesker, a baddie from the game who’s now become the film series’ primary antagonist.
 Despite having dozens of copies of her kick-ass self in tow, she repeatedly fails to kill him; actually, he pretty much wins the first round by injecting her with a serum that kills off the T-virus cells in her bloodstream, taking away her special abilities and making her human again.